StanfordOpenData/open-data-pipeline/README.md

 # OpenDataProject
-Extract structured datasets and buildout the Stanford Open Data Portal
+Extract structured datasets for the Stanford Open Data Project